Last Updated: 10/6/19

 Being in the rental industry since 1997, Rental Car Village appears to utilize a unique marketing strategy by having different brand names, apart from their main business name, which is Rental Car Village.
 Their two other brand names— Hokianga Campervan and New Zealand Campervan Rentals, are all part of Rental Car Village, providing the same fleet, same rental rates and same contact numbers.
 The odd way of marketing publicity may have kept their business on top of others, but it can certainly be misleading, especially for those who would never delve into some in-depth research.

 On the other hand, the Economical Campervan, run by a Mazda Bongo, is also a 2-berth campervan but with three seatbelts.
-Unlike the previous campervan, this model has a 1,800 cc engine and features a double gas cooker.
+Unlike the previous campervan, this model offers both automatic and manual model.
+Plus, it features a double gas cooker and a fixed table.
 Aside from that, there are also additions like day sofa, ground sheet and cabinet with a folding table.

 Rental Car Village imposes a standard excess of $3,000.
 Just like other rental companies, you can also limit the liability by paying a certain amount per day.
 For all their vehicles, whether campervans or cars, you can have a zero excess if you opt to pay an additional $22 per day.
 Of course, it's preferable to pay the additional amount for an easy going holiday.